blockprotocol/blockprotocol/site/README.md

   - `image`: The image file to be uploaded, extension must be one of jpg, jpeg, png, gif or svg.

 - Response Body:
-  - `fullUrl`: Url pointing to the newly uploaded user profile.
+  - `avatarUrl`: Url pointing to the newly uploaded user avatar.

 ### API key required